 I write a lot about photography in other articles.
 But, if you want to see how I generally set up my miniature photography, you can check this post.

 Photographing your model is definitely optional.
-But, I like documenting my efforts and, of course, sharing it on this site.
+But, I like documenting my effort and, of course, sharing it on this site.

 Here are three photography tips to keep in-mind when taking photos of your miniatures: